Immunology Research Scientist

 Our mission is to pursue excellence and productivity in health by undertaking world-class clinical and research programs with the best clinicians, researchers, facilities and services.
 We focus on clinical practice altering research in high-needs patients.
 To support these programs, we actively pursue wide collaborations, practical outcomes and the creation of an enduring legacy.

-The successful candidate will be passionate about human translational research and have demonstrated evidence of reaching key career milestones.
+An opportunity exists for person who is passionate about human translational research and has demonstrated evidence of reaching key career milestones.
 The individual will oversee and lead an exciting, internationally facing program studying the immunopathogenesis of immunologically mediated drug reactions that has now included the development of cutting edge single cell technologies.
-The desired skill set will include a PhD with several years of post-doctoral experience and a strong background in cellular immunology.
+The desired skill set will include a PhD or equivalent with several years of post-doctoral experience and a strong background in cellular immunology.
+The individual needs to have evidence of driving research and be independently competitive for research funding such as the NHMRC research fellowship scheme.

 Please submit the following documents via the Apply Online button below: